mrwyndham/pocketbase-lemonsqueezy/README.md

 # PocketBase LemonSqueezy Integration

 This is a PocketBase plugin that provides integration with the LemonSqueezy API for handling subscriptions, checkouts, and product synchronization.
+This is a front end agnostic hook that you can use 100% with any SaaS application.
+If there are any issues please feel free to reach out to me on X - @meinbiz

+Also if you want to build a next.js front end for your next app.
+Consider fastpocket.dev it is the fastest way to build a fully fledged PocketBase app.

 ## Features